Transport-model investigation of scaling of the number of constituent quarks and the hadronic-partonic transition in Au + Au collisions: Results and Discussions

 \section{Results and Discussions}

-Hadronic transport models are well suited for describing heavy-ion collisions at $\sqrt{s_{\text{NN}}} = 3.0$ GeV; therefore, we employ JAM, SMASH, and AMPT-HC to investigate the centrality dependence of $v_{2}$ and the impact of spectator shadowing at forward rapidity.
-Figure~\ref{Fig1} shows the number-of-constituent-quark ($n_q$) scaled $v_{2}$ as a function of $n_q$-scaled transverse momentum in 0–10\%, 10–40\%, and 40–80\% central Au+Au collisions at $\sqrt{s_{\text{NN}}} = 3.0$ GeV, based on model calculations from JAM, SMASH, and AMPT-HC.
-Notably, the JAM calculation for 10–40\% centrality not only reproduces the violation of NCQ scaling but also captures the observed particle ordering of $v_{2}$ ($K^{0}_{S} > p > \pi^{+}$), demonstrating that the differential collective flow is primarily governed by hadronic cross sections.
+All model calculations are performed in the CM frame.
+The collision centrality is determined by classifying events according to the percentile of particle multiplicity, using only charged hadrons ($\pi^{\pm}$, $K^{\pm}$, $p$, and $\bar{p}$), consistent with the experimental procedure.
+Since the hadronic transport models are well suited for describing heavy-ion collisions at $\sqrt{s_{\text{NN}}} = 3.0$ GeV, thus, we employ JAM, SMASH, and AMPT-HC to investigate the centrality dependence of $v_{2}$ and the impact of spectator shadowing at forward rapidity.
+Figure~\ref{Fig1} shows the number-of-constituent-quark ($n_q$) scaled $v_{2}$ as a function of $n_q$-scaled transverse momentum in 0--10\%, 10--40\%, and 40--80\% central Au+Au collisions at $\sqrt{s_{\text{NN}}} = 3.0$ GeV, based on model calculations from JAM, SMASH, and AMPT-HC.
+Notably, the JAM calculation for 10--40\% centrality not only reproduces the violation of NCQ scaling but also captures the observed particle ordering of $v_{2}$ ($K^{0}_{S} > p > \pi^{+}$), demonstrating that the differential collective flow is primarily governed by hadronic cross sections.

 In more peripheral collisions, the larger initial geometric eccentricity would normally enhance $v_{2}$; however, spectator effects significantly suppress the in-plane expansion, leading to more negative $v_{2}$ signals.
 Since the centrality dependence of $v_{2}$ essentially reflects the role of spectator effects, studying different centralities provides a direct way to assess their impact.
-Our multi-model calculations show that NCQ scaling is violated at all centralities, including 0–10\%, consistent with the expectation that hadronic transport models, which do not include partonic collectivity, generally do not exhibit NCQ scaling.
+Our multi-model calculations show that NCQ scaling is violated at all centralities, including 0--10\%, consistent with the expectation that hadronic transport models, which do not include partonic collectivity, generally do not exhibit NCQ scaling.
 This suggests that the observed scaling violation primarily originates from hadronic interactions, with larger initial eccentricity and spectator shadowing further influencing the overall behavior.

+At forward rapidity, the spectator shadowing effect is expected to be reduced, causing $v_{2}$ to shift toward positive values.
+In addition, the density of the interaction zone decreases, so the effective partonic and hadronic interactions are also weakened.
+Measurements of $v_{2}$ at forward rapidity therefore provide sensitivity to the role of nuclear shadowing.